 Black people are dying everywhere we turn,in the faces we see and the headlines we read, and we feel emotional pain, but we don't know how to tackle it—it's time to recognize it and work through our trauma.

 Terrie had made it: she had launched her own public relations company with such clients as Eddie Murphy and Johnnie Cochran.
 Yet she was in constant pain, waking up in terror, overeating in search of relief.
 For thirty years she kept on her game face of success, exhausting herself daily to satisfy her clients' needs while neglecting her own.
 When she finally collapsed, she had no clue what was wrong or if there was a way out.

-She learned her problem had a name -- depression -- and that many suffered from it, limping through their days, hiding their hurt.
+She learned her problem had a name—depression—and that many suffered from it, limping through their days, hiding their hurt.
 As she healed, her mission became clear: break the silence of this crippling taboo and help those who suffer, especially in the black community.

 "Black Pain is just the conversation starter that we need to begin tackling the taboo topic of depression.
 Out of the discussion comes the healing." - Tavis Smiley, Author, Television Personality and Radio Host

 "Black Pain is an immensely readable and down-to-earth book.
 It will motivate black people who suffer with depression in silence to seek help.
 This book shines a bright light on the darkness of despair" - Alvin F. Poussaint, MD, Professor of Psychiatry, Harvard Medical School

 "Black Pain shines a spotlight on the issue, getting the message out that we must identify, understand, and seek the help we need to heal." - Danny Glover, Actor/Activist